Mholscher/gledger/readme.md

 ### Intermittent failure of one (1) testing

 There is one test which is not guaranteed to always succeed.
-The order of records in a query with no ordering is not constant, therefor the test test_amount_in_list on TestViewPostingsAccount sometimes failed.
+The order of records in a query with no ordering is not constant, therefore the test test_amount_in_list on TestViewPostingsAccount sometimes failed.
 Created an issue for that.